hzlmy2002/konla/webReport/webReport/content/en/docs/research/pdf2text.md

     img.save(f"pdf_images/{i}.png", 'PNG')
 ```

 The next stage is to apply the OCR to extract the text from each image.
-For this process we use a Python library called **pytesseract**  on each image.
+For this process, we use a Python library called **pytesseract**  on each image.
 We iterate through each image in the directory and use the `image_to_string()` method which returns the content for that particular page.
 The content of all pages is concatenated together.
 ```python
 import pytesseract